moonwell-fi/moonwell-contracts-v2/docs/GUIDELINES.md

 Moonwell uses
 [Forge Proposal Simulator](https://github.com/solidity-labs-io/forge-proposal-simulator/)
-to simplify governance proposals and to ensure that any change to the protocol is rigorously tested before it is applied.

-Any protocol change should pass through a governance proposal and only be applied after it has been approved by the community.
-Refer to [./governance] to learn how to create a proposal once you have a Pull Request ready.
+to simplify governance proposals and ensure that any changes made to the protocol are rigorously tested before implementation.
+Any updates to the protocol must go through a governance proposal and can only be applied after community approval.
+Refer to [Governance](./governance/README.md) for guidance on how to create a proposal once you have a Pull Request ready.

 ## Pull requests